navojha/docker-compose-flask-mysql-redis/README.md

-# Flask Application
+# Web Application

-This repository contains flask application code.
+This repository contains flask web application code.
 We can deploy it locally using docker-compose.
 Once we execute this though docker-compose it will create three containers - application, Redis and MySQL database.
 This is simple application and does not include scaling part.